karlkfi/kpt-config-sync/docs/user/clusterselectors.md

     memory: 1Gi
 ```

-Adding the `ClusterSelector` annotation to a namespace object makes the
+Adding the `ClusterSelector` annotation to a Namespace resource makes the
 namespace and all included objects available only on clusters covered by the
 matching selector.